 Device Materials Science in Low Dimensional Systems

 Since the discovery of graphene in 2004, especially in 2010s, 2D materials such as transition metal dichalcogenides(TMDs) (e.g. MoS2) and black phosphorus, which can be readily exfoliated into 2D atomic layers with their thickness less than 10 nm by Scotch tape method, although they are originally 3D layered materials, are enthusiastically studied.
 These 2D materials exhibit many kinds of unprecedented physical properties and functionalities, in its 2D.
-In our research group, we are not only searching for novel 2D materials but also pursuing physical properties and functionalities by fabricating Van der Waals heterostructures and using the interface between ionic liquid and the materials.
+In our research group, we are not only searching for novel 2D materials by exfoliation, but also pursuing physical properties and functionalities by developing large-area growth by molecular beam epitaxy, fabricating Van der Waals heterostructures, and using the interface between ionic liquid and the materials.